 Charming and humorous penguin paintings!
 Drawing inspiration from passers-by, James holds up a ‘penguin shaped mirror’ to our lives and loves.
 Although a strong believer that art has the potential to stir numerous emotions within us all, James is happy his work may just bring a smile to your face.

-Creating vibrant contemporary collections athertongreenart is a new online contemporary art gallery, bringing the exciting talents of a select group of emerging and mid-career artists to collectors and new buyers of art.
-Our artists create fine art, mixed media and sculpture in both original amd limited edition.
+Creating vibrant contemporary collections athertongreenart gallery is an online contemporary art gallery, bringing the exciting talents of a select group of emerging and mid-career artists to collectors and new buyers of art.
+Our artists create fine art, mixed media and sculpture in both original and limited edition.

 Barry takes his inspiration from his travels both home and abroad.
 Painting mainly with acrylics and oils using pallet knives he is especially interested in exploring the use of colour, tone and contrasting light.
 In this respect, some observers have described his work as reflecting a distinctive style of contemporary realism and is becoming increasingly popular. .

-Inspired by the colours, patterns and textures of the Welsh countryside where she lives, Bron creates bright, vibrant abstract landscape paintings that reflect her love of colour and the natural world.
+Inspired by the patterns, colours and textures of the Welsh countryside where she lives, Bron creates bright, vibrant abstract landscape paintings that reflect her love of colour and the natural world.
 Bron's work is designed to lighten your heart and make you smile.

-I draw on my past experience as a textile designer when painting, searching for the incidental patterns in the natural environment.
-I often use a limited colour palette to simplify and stylise images.
-My paintings have been selected for the Royal Watercolour Society’s Contemporary Competition, exhibiting at Bankside Gallery London 2017 and 2018 and 2019.
+Caroline draws on her past experience as a textile designer searching for incidental patterns and using a limited colour palette to simplify and stylise images.
+Her paintings have been selected for the Royal Watercolour Society’s Contemporary Competition, exhibiting at Bankside Gallery London 2017 and 2018 and 2019.
 Shortlisted for Wells Contemporary Art Awards 2019.